-When you create or edit an instant-clone or linked-clone desktop pool, the Select Instant Clone Datastores page or the Select Linked Clone Datastores displays a table that provides storage-sizing guidelines.
-The table can help you to decide which datastores to select for the linked-clone disks.
-The guidelines calculate space needed for new linked clones.
+When you create or edit an instant-clone desktop pool, the Select Instant Clone Datastores page displays a table that provides storage-sizing guidelines.
+The table can help you to decide which datastores to select for the instant-clone disks.
+The guidelines calculate space needed for new clones.

 |Data Type||Selected Free Space (GB)||Min Recommended (GB)||50% Utilization (GB)||Max Recommended (GB)|